peizhuan/rdmse/README.md

 `net install rdmse, from(https://raw.githubusercontent.com/peizhuan/rdmse/master) replace`

 # Updates

+December 31, 2022: Fixed a bug that leads to an error with subsetting syntax.
+Please run the updated code if you previously specified "if" or "in" as part of your rdmse command -- apologies for the inconvenience.
+Credit to Melle Albada at Vienna University of Economics and Business for alerting me to this error.

 July 1, 2022: Fixed a minor bug that returns an error message when kernel is specified as "triangular" as opposed to "tri".
 Credit to Tomoaki Tanaka (MRes/PhD student at the Queen Mary University of London) for alerting me to this error.